-Like always, this tablescape is easy to create and you most likely will not have to leave home to pull it together so let's get started and I will walk you through the steps on creating this lovely Farmhouse style holiday table setting.
+Like always, this tablescape is easy to create and you most likely will not have to leave home to pull it together like my easy Thanksgiving table decorations with a pilgrim vibe.
+So let's get started and I will walk you through the steps on creating this lovely Farmhouse style holiday table setting.

 This post is sponsored by Coton Colors and contains affiliate links.
 All opinions are my own.

 Before I begin I want to tell you a little about Coton Colors.
 Coton Colors is a wonderful company that originated in my home town of Tallahassee.
 They make pottery and accessories for your home and holidays.

 But let's dive into making this farmhouse style table setting.

 Before you start gather all your supplies.
 Here is a list of what I used to create this farmhouse style Thanksgiving table.

 - 2 x 8 board chalk painted and distressed

 - French pitcher